 In the winter, we will dive into Peace and Public Theology, where Fellows will spend time exploring Christianity as a public faith that prioritizes the common good — drawing on history, politics, science, and religion — to understand and address common obstacles to human flourishing.
 The final theme in the spring will be Justice and Missional Theology, where we will reimagine the work of Christian communities in a changing culture, focusing on the call to embrace the breathtaking diversity of lived experiences across the world – and in our local contexts – by bearing witness to a gospel of grace and justice.

-Jessica manages events, assists with the logistics of the Fellows program, and manages social media for the Newbigin House of Studies.
+Jessica manages events, assists with the logistics of the Fellows program, and manages social media for the Newbigin House of Studies and Faith + Justice Network.
 She holds a degree in architecture from Cal Poly, San Luis Obispo, and has a passion for organization and high attention to detail.
 Jessica has lived in San Francisco since 2008, and loves exploring the city and taking care of her growing houseplant collection.